 The use of heat as a therapeutic modality has been around for centuries.
-You will have certainly used a hot water bottle to sooth your belly when you had stomach ache.
+You will have certainly used a hot water bottle to soothe your belly when you had a stomach ache.
 We often naturally turn to heat when we are in pain: e.g. hot baths, hot water bottles, wheat cushions, compresses and jacuzzis.

 This much can be said for certain about hot stones: they are deeply relaxing, and they enable the massage therapist to work much deeper, improving the outcome for the client.
 Heat can be used as inexpensive self-care at home (no stones required!).
 When applied before trigger point work, acupressure and stretching the results can be truly amazing.

 Heat can be used very effectively in all cases of chronic pain.
 The positive effects of using heat are: